 Where to position a turntable

-The ideal support would be perfectly level, low resonance and positioned as far away from sources of vibration as possible.
-Yes, that includes your speakers.
+The ideal support is perfectly level, low resonance and positioned as far away from sources of vibration as possible.
+And that includes your speakers.

-On a hard concrete floor, a floorstanding support will work fine, though such a support will emphasise footfall on a suspended wooden floor.
-If you have such a floor construction we would recommend investing in a dedicated wall shelf.
+On a hard concrete floor, a floorstanding support will work fine – but the same support will emphasise footfall on a suspended wooden floor.
+If you have such a floor construction, we would recommend investing in a dedicated wall shelf.
 This kind of support avoids the footfall issue totally.
-Just make sure you use proper heavy duty mounting screws and fixings or the consequence could be expensive.
+Just make sure you use proper heavy-duty mounting screws and fixings, or the consequence could be expensive.

-Most decks have some sort of isolation built in.
-This could be something like rubber feet at its simplest, going all the way to a fully suspended design.
-The better the isolation, the less fussy the deck will be about the support, but even the most sophisticated designs will perform better with careful placement and a good support.
+Most record players have some sort of isolation built in.
+At its simplest, this could be something like rubber feet, or it could go all the way to a fully suspended design.
+The better the isolation, the less fussy the deck will be about its support.
+But even the most sophisticated designs will perform better with careful placement and a good support.

 How to level a turntable

-Once you’ve got the ideal place to put your record player the next step is to set the deck up properly.
+Once you’ve identified the ideal place to put your record player, the next step is to set it up properly.
 This is all about getting the basics right.
-Everything should be level.
-It’s important in order to ensure that the stylus tip sits properly in the record groove.
-Use a small light spirit level to check.
+Everything should be level: it’s important in order to ensure the stylus tip sits properly in the record groove.
+Use a small, light spirit level to check.

-Usually, the levelling can be done in situ, but some decks require a specific jig, which means a trip to the dealer.
+Usually the levelling can be done in situ, but some decks require a specific jig – that means a trip to the dealer.

 How to adjust tracking force

 Back in vinyl’s heyday it was common for people to mix and match decks, arms and cartridges.
-Today, while it’s still possible to take that approach, we tend to see more deck/arm packages instead, with the choice of cartridge left open.
-The story is different at more affordable price points.
-Here, the cartridge tends to be included, which makes life easier.
+Today – while it’s still possible to take that approach – we tend to see more deck/arm packages instead, with the choice of cartridge left open.
+The story is different at the more affordable prices – here the cartridge tends to be included, which makes life easier.
 You’ll still have to do some set-up, though.

 Arm and cartridge adjustments are usually done together.
-If your cartridge is pre-fitted then it’s relatively simple.
-All you have to do is to set the tracking force – done by moving the counterweight on the back of the arm – and adjust the bias (sideways force) to compensate for the inward pull of the record groove.
+If your cartridge is pre-fitted then it’s relatively simple: all you have to do is set the tracking force.
+This is done by moving the counterweight on the back of the arm and adjusting the bias (sideways force) to compensate for the inward pull of the record groove.

-The cartridge manufacturer will recommend a suitable range of downforce, usually between 1.5 -2.5 g, with a specific weight listed as most suitable.
-This would be our starting point, but with production tolerances and the use of different arms it is possible to get a better sound with a bit of experimentation.
-It’s best to stay within the recommended range, though.
+The cartridge manufacturer will recommend a suitable range of downforce, usually between 1.5 and 2.5g, with a specific weight listed as most suitable.
+That weight would be our starting point but, with production tolerances and the use of different arms, it is sometimes possible to get better sound with a bit of experimentation.
+It’s usually best to stay within the recommended range, though.

-If the sound is a bit dull and lifeless you’ve gone too heavy, while a thin or aggressive presentation means the tracking weight is a too little light.
+If the sound is a bit dull and lifeless you’ve gone too heavy, while a thin or aggressive presentation means the tracking weight is a little too light.
 If you overdo the lightness, perhaps in an attempt to reduce record wear, the cartridge will mistrack, damaging the record grooves in the process.
-Counter-intuitively, if in doubt, go a touch heavier (just not Crosley heavy).
+Counter-intuitively, if in doubt go a touch heavier (but not Crosley heavy).
 The stylus tip will sit in the record groove with more stability, produce less distortion and cause less damage.

 How to adjust arm height and cartridge alignment

-Many upmarket decks allow the user to adjust arm height.
-Usually the arm is set to be parallel when playing a record, though sometimes a cartridge may have a particular preference depending on its design.
-Generally though, if the arm is too high you’ll get a bright, forward sound and the opposite if the arm is too low.
+Many upmarket turntables allow the user to adjust tonearm height.
+Usually, the arm is set to be parallel with a record when playing, though sometimes a cartridge may have a particular preference depending on its design.
+Generally though, if the arm is too high you’ll get a bright, forward sound, and the opposite if the arm is too low.

-If the cartridge isn’t pre-fitted then you’ve got a bit more work to do.
-Most cartridges are held on with a pair of bolts.
-These are small and easy to lose, so take care.
+If the cartridge isn’t pre-fitted, then you have a bit more work to do.
+Most cartridges are held on with a pair of bolts, and these are small and easy to lose, so take care.
 Some have captive nuts built into the cartridge body, which makes things less fiddly.

-Once mounted, you’ll need to connect the thin, fragile arm wires to the cartridge.
-These are colour coded, but there’s not much space, so you’ll need small long-nose pliers to help attach them.
-Be careful when doing this.
-It doesn’t take much to damage the connectors or even break the wires.
+Once it's mounted, you’ll need to connect the thin, fragile arm wires to the cartridge.
+These are colour coded but there’s not much space, so you’ll need small long-nose pliers to help attach them.
+Be careful when doing this: it doesn’t take much to damage the connectors or even break the wires.

-Next up is cartridge alignment.
-You’ll need a gauge to do this.
-While you can get expensive metal ones, many manufacturers supply a simple but effective card-based alternative in the box.
-This usually consists of a two points, each surrounded with printed parallel lines.
+Next up is cartridge alignment, and you’ll need a gauge to do this.
+While you can get expensive metal gauges, many manufacturers supply a simple but effective card-based alternative in the box.
+This usually consists of two points, each surrounded with printed parallel lines.

 The idea is to get the cartridge body square to the lines while the stylus tip is placed on each point.
-This takes a bit of patience, but once the cartridge is aligned properly the stylus top will sit at the proper angle in the record groove, distortion levels will drop and record wear minimised.
+This takes a bit of patience but, once the cartridge is aligned properly, the stylus top will sit at the proper angle in the record groove, distortion levels will drop and record wear will be minimised.

 How to pick the right phono preamp

 Get all these things right and your deck will perform well, though that’s not the end of the story.
-One of the side effects of the move to digital has been the loss of a phono stage (also known as a phono preamp) from many amplifier designs.
+One of the side-effects of the move to digital music has been the loss of a phono stage (also known as a phono preamp) from many amplifier designs.

-Even if such a circuit is included - in 'plug and play' turntables – it’s often an afterthought, with little care taken to maximise sound quality.
+Even if such a circuit is included – as it is in quite a few plug-and-play turntables – it’s often an afterthought, with little care taken to maximise sound quality.

 What does a phono stage do?
 It provides extra amplification – the output of a cartridge can be in the order of a thousand times less than a typical CD player – and equalises the tonal balance.

-Vinyl isn’t physically able to accept large amounts of bass during recording, and so the tonal range of the music has to be skewed heavily towards the higher frequencies to make things work.
+Vinyl isn’t physically able to accept large amounts of bass during cutting, so the tonal range of the music has to be skewed heavily towards the higher frequencies to make things work.
 On playback, the phono stage’s job is to rebalance this.
-A good phono stage will let your record player shine.
-A poor one will have you wondering what the fuss is about.
+A good phono stage will let your record player shine, a poor one will have you wondering what the vinyl fuss is about.

-All but the most basic of phono stages can usually cope with both moving magnet and moving coil cartridges.
-Moving magnet designs are usually more affordable and produce a higher output.
+All but the most basic of phono stages can usually cope with both moving-magnet (MM) and moving-coil (MC) cartridges.
+Moving-magnet designs are usually more affordable, and produce a higher output.

-This is good news for the phono stage is the signal needs less amplification, and so less of a magnifying glass is put on any of the circuitry’s shortcomings.
+This is good news for the phono stage, as the signal requires less amplification and so any of the circuitry’s shortcomings are less magnified.

 What's the difference between MC and MM cartridges?

-Any electrical interface, in this case the one between the cartridge and phono stage, requires each to have specific electrical parameters (things like gain and impedance) for maximum information transmission.
+Any electrical interface – in this case that between the cartridge and phono stage – requires each to have specific electrical parameters (things such as gain and impedance) for maximum information transmission.

-High output MC designs aren’t far off their MM cousins in terms of level, while low output variants produce just a fraction of that.
+High-output MC designs aren’t far off their MM cousins in terms of level, while low-output variants produce just a fraction of that.
 This means adjustable gain in the phono stage is desirable to optimise the sound in terms of signal to noise.
-While 40dB of gain is fine for most moving magnets, MCs will usually need anything from around 50dB to 70dB.
+While 40dB of gain is fine for most moving magnets, MCs will sometimes need anything from around 50dB to 70dB.

 Moving coils also vary in their requirements of resistance, capacitance and inductance – all three add up to make the overall impedance.
 Get these things right and the interface between the cartridge and phono stage will be better, leading to improved sound.

-In the context of your system it’s possible that slightly different values may work better.
+In the context of your system, it’s possible slightly different values may work better.
 Generally, the lower the resistance value the more solid and tonally dull the sound gets.
-Typical values will be in the region of 100-500ohms.
+Typical values will be in the region of 100-500 ohms.

 Sounds complicated?
 It can be.
-Certainly years of using line level sources like CD players, that require little more than to be plugged in, has made getting the most from vinyl seem like something of a black art.
+Certainly, years of using line-level sources such as CD players, requiring little more than plugging in, has made getting the most from vinyl seem like something of a black art.

-It isn’t, and yes, you can get decent sound straight out of the box, but take a little extra care and patience to get things right, and you’ll be richly rewarded.
+It isn’t, though.
+Yes, you can get decent sound straight out of the box, but take a little extra care and patience to get things right and you’ll be richly rewarded.